-Read the release notes for the product before installing it.
-The release notes are available on the Oracle Database 11g Release 2 (11.2) installation media.
-The latest version of the release notes is also available on the Oracle Technology Network Web site:
+- Check the system requirements section of respective gateway installation chapters to ensure that the system meets the requirements and that you have completed all the preinstallation tasks. - Read the release notes for the product on your platform before installing it.
+The release notes are available on the Oracle software installation media.
+You can find the latest version of the release notes on the Oracle Technology Network Web site: